readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 Unmaintained projects
 ~~~~~~~~~~~~~~~~~~~~~

-A project is considered *unmaintained* when ALL of the following are met:
+A project is considered *unmaintained* when ANY of the following are met:

+* The configured VCS repository is unreadable.
+This can happen if the repository is deleted, credentials are broken or the git host permanently unresponsive.
-* The project is only serving content from releases and commits of a project over 6 months old
+* The project is only serving content from releases and commits >6 months older than its source project (this happens with unmaintained forks).
+* All builds have failed for >6 months.

 Reachability
 ~~~~~~~~~~~~